wagtail/wagtail/README.md

 python manage.py runserver
 ```

+Note: Above commands are the implementation of Wagtail, NOT setup guide.
-For detailed installation and setup docs, see [docs.wagtail.org](https://docs.wagtail.org/).
+For detailed **INSTALLATION and SETUP docs, see [docs.wagtail.org](https://docs.wagtail.org/)**.

 ### Who’s using it?